hyeonsangjeon/dataplatform/README.md

 ### All node has Gotty Web Terminal
 The gotty browser terminal can be used for account configuration and can be used without validation check if the GOTTY_ID and GOTTY_PW environment variables are not set.
+* gotty is using port internal : 7777
 ![screenshot1](https://github.com/hyeonsangjeon/dataplatform/blob/master/hadoop-3.2/example/pic/gotty_terminal_include.png)